 Integrate Weather Data

-If a company manufacturers winter wear, it probably needs to know how much snow the weather service predicts in coming months.
-All distribution facilities must lookout for any major storms that could close roads or cancel flights.
+If a company manufacturers winter wear, it probably needs to know how much snow the weather service predicts in the coming months.
+All distribution facilities must look out for any major storms that could close roads or cancel flights.
 Weather projections are important datasets for most businesses, but not every organization utilizes the available information.